 Who We Are

 A cooperative is organized as a not-for-profit utility.
 It does not sell stock and is not under pressure to earn profits for absentee stockholders.
 Co-ops are not-for-profit entities.
 Members invest in shares of the business to provide capital for a strong and efficient operation.
 All net savings (profits) left after bills are paid and money is set aside for operations and improvements are returned to the cooperative members, usually in the form of capital credits.
 Electric cooperatives were established to serve rural, less-densely populated areas, when no one would do it.
 Providing electric service in these areas has always tended to be more costly and difficult than in urban areas.
-Egyptian electric maintains over 1,900 miles of line, with an average of only 7 members per mile of line, compared to the investor-owned companies, that average 35 customers per mile of line.
+Egyptian electric maintains nearly 2,000 miles of line, with an average of only 7.5 meters per mile of line, compared to the investor-owned companies, that average 35 customers per mile of line.

 Electric cooperatives are service-oriented, locally owned and governed by member-elected directors, providing service at the lowest possible costs.
 Anyone who buys electricity from an electric cooperative is a member; all members share ownership of the utility and have a voice in its operation.
 Each member has one vote in the election of the cooperative’s Board of Directors and in any other decision brought up at the cooperative’s annual meeting.
 Directors of the cooperative are members of the utility who serve without salary, except for a per diem and expenses to cover their out-of-pocket costs in serving the cooperative.
 The Board of Directors hire a general manger to take charge of operating the cooperative for the benefit of its members, as well as an attorney and auditor.

 Egyptian Electric and cooperatives worldwide generally operate using these seven principles:

 1. Membership: Open to all without gender, social, racial, political, or religious discrimination.

 2. Democratic Member Control: One member, one vote.